Mryiyuan/lcc_rag_chain/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.# rag_chain
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Docker Deployment